blee42/oneday/README.md

 # One Day In

-We are currently experiencing technical difficulties after Heroku updgrade to MonogoLab 3.
+We are currently experiencing technical difficulties after the Heroku app upgrade to MonogoLab 3.
 Fixes are in progress.

 ## Preface